 Dragoween began 13 years ago a as small drag show in a church basement.
 Each year the show grows, and continues to involve and change into something much more.
 Dragoween not only features drag queen performances, but they also put just as much attention to the drag king performers, who are women who dress in opposite gender costumes, the only show in Austin to pay equal attention to both groups of performers.

 The show this year has 60 featured dancers, the largest cast in history.
-This is due to the fact that there are no auditions, they have “an open casting call, if you want to be a part of the show, we will find a place for you,” Ryan happily admits.
+This is due to the fact that there are no auditions. “ [We have] an open casting call,” Ryan says.
+“If you want to be a part of the show, we will find a place for you.”

-Goerger continues this thought, “Some of the people in the show have never been trained, or on stage, we have people who are the absolute adult beginners, we have semi-professionals, and we have everyone in-between them.
+“Some of the people in the show have never been trained, or on stage,” Goerger says.
+“We have people who are the absolute adult beginners, we have semi-professionals and we have everyone in-between them.
 No matter what the skill level, everyone is invited.”

-Ryan elaborated on this thought, “It was challenging to get as much as we could in there and represent each stage of her career.
-Everyone has a personal connection with the different things that Madonna has done. “
+Ryan elaborates, “It was challenging to get as much as we could in there and represent each stage of her career.
+Everyone has a personal connection with the different things that Madonna has done.”

 The beauty about these events is while it is geared towards the LGBT community, it has grown to include the whole Austin community.
 October is Anti-Bullying Month, and Dragoween alongside with The Roundup are making their contributions to future generations.
 In a time when the statistics of suicides and addictions in the LGBT community continue to rise, it’s wonderful to know there are people who are trying to make a difference.